-Welcome to Camp WasteShed !
+Welcome to Kids Programs at The WasteShed

-Camp WasteShed is back and this year we’re hosting summer AND spring sessions for young artists who want to get their hands dirty and make some cool creative reuse art with upcycled materials.
-Our 2026 spring break and summer camps are geared toward young artists aged 10-13 and cover a kid-focused variety of arts and crafts skills across multiple day camp sessions.
-With a focus on skill building and exploring new techniques and materials, 2026 campers will learn from WS staff how to breathe new life into old trash using their own creativity.
+Our 2026 spring break camp and summer classes are geared toward young artists aged 10-13 and cover a kid-focused variety of arts and crafts skills across multiple full and half-day sessions.
+With a focus on skill building and exploring new techniques and materials, 2026 youth artists will learn from WS staff how to breathe new life into old trash using their own creativity.

 Spring Break Day Camp Details: